sesam/docs/v1.1/remove-nodes.md

 toc_not_nested: true
 ---

-This page shows you how to decommission and permanently remove one or more nodes from a CockroachDB cluster.
+<span class="version-tag">New in v1.1:</span> This page shows you how to decommission and permanently remove one or more nodes from a CockroachDB cluster.
 You might do this, for example, when downsizing a cluster or reacting to hardware failures.

 To temporarily stop a node, for example, during the process of [upgrading your cluster's version of CockroachDB](upgrade-cockroach-version.html), see [Stop a Node](stop-a-node.html).